Wizards vs. Magic Player Props Betting Odds

-Player prop bet options for Paolo Banchero, Kyle Kuzma and others are available when the Orlando Magic host the Washington Wizards at Amway Center on Wednesday (beginning at 7:00 PM ET).
+You can see player prop bet odds for Paolo Banchero, Kyle Kuzma and other players on the Orlando Magic and Washington Wizards prior to their matchup at 7:00 PM ET on Friday at Amway Center.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!